tnivoix/incia/README.md

 Then you need to install all requiered libraries.
 Start a Command Prompt ("Invite de commande") and run the command ` pip install -r C:\*path_to_application*\requirements.txt ` (Replace *path_to_application* by the current path.
 You can get it in properties of the requirements.txt file)

-Then, to start the application, you need to run the command ` python xenopeAnalyser.py ` or double click on the file xenopeAnalyser.py
+Then, to start the application, you need to run the command ` python xenopeAnalyser.py ` from a Command Prompt or double click on the file xenopeAnalyser.py (open with Python)

 ## Home Page